Last updated on December 18th, 2022 at 02:34 pm

-On average a vegetarian dish in a local restaurant in Cyprus will cost around €5.
+On average Cypriot Plant-Based Dishes in a local restaurant in Cyprus will cost around €5.
 Breakfast will usually be cheaper and dinner will usually be the most expensive.
-Read here Cypriot food and Cypriot drinks.
+Read here Cypriot food, breakfast in Cyprus and Cypriot drinks.

 You will find in Cyprus a lot of vegetarian choices like vegetarian sandwiches and fruits.
 Apart from this you can get vegetarian pizza and pasta with vegetables.
 Plus a lot of vegetables, juices, fruits and cheese.